-1104 Jiiais Important things you should keep in mind about these bene fits: Please remember that all benefits are brochure and we cover them only with the second se ons in this • Plan physicians must provide or arra appropriate setting for provision of appropriate for you. • There is no deductible for the High (Option. • The calendar year deductible for the calendar year deductible for Prosper year deductible applies to some bene calendar year deductible applies.
-Option is \$500 per perse on (\$1,000 per family).
-Th e calendar • Be sure to read Section 4, Your cost sharing works.
-Also read Section 9 a Medicare. • The cost-sharing listed below applie professional for your surgical care.
-S during an office visit or 5(c) for cost hospital or ambulatory surgical center See Section 5(a) for cost- sharing you pay for ser sharing you pay for servic es performed • YOUR PROVIDER MUST GET PR Please refer to the precertification in precertification and identify which s formation shown in Sect tion 3 to be sure which ser Benefit Description You pay Option and Prosper in some benefits under the this Section. rr year deductible applies s urgical procedures High Option Standard Option Prosper A comprehensive range of services, such as: Nothing Nothing Nothing, except 209 Operative procedures of our allowance af the deductible for Treatment of fractures, including casting physician services • Normal pre- and postoperative care by the surgeon while in an outpatie hospital, ambulator Correction of amblyopia and strabismus surgical center, or inpatient Endoscopy procedures p.w.i.v.iv Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Male voluntary sterilization (e. g., vasectomy) • Treatment of burns • Insertion of other implanted time-release drugs
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and will also determine the most medically appropriate setting for provision of care.
+Consult with your physician to determine what is appropriate for you. - There is no deductible for the High Option. - The calendar year deductible for the Standard Option is \$100 per person (\$200 per family).
+The calendar year deductible for Prosper Option is \$500 per person (\$1,000 per family).
+The calendar year deductible applies to some benefits in this Section.
+We added "after the deductible" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The cost-sharing listed below applies to services billed by a physician or other healthcare professional for your surgical care.
+See Section 5(a) for cost-sharing you pay for services performed during an office visit or 5(c) for cost-sharing you pay for services in an inpatient hospital, outpatient hospital or ambulatory surgical center facility. - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

-Surgical procedures - continued on next page
+Benefit Description You pay Standard ( Note: The calendar year deductible applies to some benefits under the Standard Option and Prosper in this Section.
+We say "after the deductible" when the calendar year deductible applies.

+We say "after the deductible" when the calendar year deductible applies.
+Surgical procedures High Option Standard Option Prosper A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and postoperative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Male voluntary sterilization (e. g., vasectomy) Treatment of burns Insertion of other implanted time-release drugs Nothing Nothing Nothing, except 20% of our allowance after the deductible for physician services while in an outpatient hospital, ambulatory surgical center, or inpatient